trybeans/beans-woocommerce/readme.txt

 - Get customers to promote your business: A set of predefined rules helps you reward customers for actions that profit your business
 - Optimize for growth: Get a holistic and detailed view of your referral program performance
-- Create the most brand centric experience: Create a beeautiful referral program that matches your brand identity
+- Create the most brand centric experience: Create a beautiful referral program that matches your brand identity

 [Learn more about Bamboo](http://bit.ly/316tvFp)